GenieFramework/Genie.jl/docs/src/tutorials/17--Working_with_Web_Sockets.md

 ## Summary

 This concludes our intro to working with WebSockets in Genie.
-You know have the knowledge to set up the communication between client and server, send messages from both server and clients, and perform various tasks using the `WebChannels` API.
+You now have the knowledge to set up the communication between client and server, send messages from both server and clients, and perform various tasks using the `WebChannels` API.